fadeoutsoftware/WASDI/docs/C#Tutorial.rst

 ////////////////////////////////

 The following program retrieves the names of the workspaces that the user has access to.
-An user can access a workspace either if the workspace was created by the uses or if the workspace was shared by another user.
+An user can access a workspace either if the workspace was created by the user or if the workspace was shared by another user.

 .. code-block::